saudino480/mtgBinderHelper/to_do.md

     - What questions am I trying to answer?
         - How much has a card cost, historically? (needs to be a table that has card_ids and price in... long format?)

+[ ] Fix Nones being stuffed where Falses should go due to function logic [ ] Fix Mana Cost for ZNR double-faced cards that have land drops.
 [ ] Fix Legalities -> need to create separate table that holds the legality information [ ] Build account creation
 [ ] Add CSV upload